 Furthermore, applying gel stain evenly can be challenging when working with projects that have lots of corners and deep crevices, such as custom shelves with many angles or live-edge wood.

-The uneven application of gel stain can result in a darker appearance in certain areas, leading to an uneven finish.
+The uneven application of gel stain can result in a darker appearance in certain areas, leading to uneven coloring after sanding and finishing.

 While it is possible to use a cloth to adjust the stain while it’s still wet, it may be difficult to do so in hard-to-reach spots.
 Thus, regular stains may be a more suitable choice for complex projects.